 Packing a carry-on bag for a flight is a master class in minimalism.
-It's best that clothing is streamlined and expertly folded, shoes are versatile and readily contained, and accessories are sparse and easily tucked away.
+It's best that clothing is streamlined and expertly folded, shoes are versatile and contained, and accessories are sparse and tucked away.
 And that's just the first test.
-The second obstacle is how to pack cosmetics following TSA's well-known liquids rule.
+The second obstacle is how to pack cosmetics following the TSA's liquids rule.

 "According to the TSA, a liquid can be a traditional item like water or soda and also any aerosols, gels, creams, and pastes," says Brendan Dorsey, associate editor at The Points Guy.
 "This includes items like toothpaste, gel deodorants, shampoos, lotions, and consumables like jam and peanut butter."

 Following this requirement can be a challenge when your cosmetics tend to be bulkier than your clothing.
-But with a little finesse, and perhaps some tough-love editing, you can stick to a cosmetics packing routine that meets the TSA's stipulations without causing you much of a challenge.
-We asked Dorsey to provide more information on what to know about this rule and how to prepare so that your next trip through airport security shows just what a master packer you can be.
+But with a little finesse, and perhaps some tough-love editing, you can stick to a cosmetics packing routine that meets the TSA's stipulations without much of a challenge.
+We asked Dorsey to provide more information on what to know about this rule and how to prepare so that your next trip through airport security shows just what a master packer you are.

 Pack your liquids in a clear plastic bag.
 "Keep that bag at the top of your luggage, or somewhere easily accessible, so you don't have to go rummaging through your bag when you get to the security checkpoint," Dorsey says.